vincentmader/bsc-thesis/questions.md

   `make BUILD=parallel`

 ### running the algorithm on the MPIA cluster (submitting a simulation)
+To submit a simulation to the SLURM queue, you have to login onto another node `ssh -Y mader@bachelor-login`
+After setting up your personal simulation files, simulations can be submitted by doing
+  `sbatch submit.sh`
+To check on the status of the queue, you can do `squeue` or if you only want to see your own simulations `squeue -u mader`

+More info:
 On the USB stick, you also have a submit.sh file.
 This is a submission file for the Bachelor.